Tim Solobay

-Biography
+Formative years

-He graduated from the Washington Hospital School of Radiologic Technology (Washington, Pennsylvania) in 1976.
+Born in Canonsburg, Pennsylvania on March 20, 1956, Solobay graduated from the Washington Hospital School of Radiologic Technology (Washington, Pennsylvania) in 1976.
 He received a B.S. in Radiologic Technology from California University of Pennsylvania in 1984 and a B.S. in Business Management from an online program through the California Coast University in 1990.
 (California Coast University was not nationally accredited at the time he was taking online classes there; however, it was accredited by the State of California, and gained national distance learning accreditation in 2005.)

+Public service career

 Solobay is the chief of the Canonsburg Volunteer Fire Department, and he was formerly a member of the Pennsylvania House of Representatives before his election to the Pennsylvania Senate.
 He was defeated for re-election to the state senate in 2014 by Republican Camera Bartolotta.
 He was then named the new State Fire Commissioner by Governor Tom Wolf.
 He resigned as Pennsylvania Fire Commissioner in late December 2017.
 Bruce Trego has been appointed as acting commissioner by Gov. Tom Wolf.